zane-ng/docs/en/Options.md

  6.Try to be faster.

 The author uses a `Python` script to generate `index.json` here.
-The friends who have the ability can try it.
+Users who have the skill can try it.

 Modify `FilePath` please.